Lower Koyukon Page

 The following pages were created by NTC:

 Lower Koyukon Phrases, was funded through a grant from the The Endangered Language Fund of New Haven, CT.
-The content was written for a children’s book and funded by Foundation for Endangered Languages of Wales, United Kingdom
+The content was written for a children’s book and funded by Foundation for Endangered Languages of Wales, United Kingdom.

 Lower Koyukon Songs, was funded by the Bureau of Indian Education’s Johnson-O’Malley program.
+Karaoke versions are funded by Nulato Hills Enterprises, LLC.